dmackayuofg/pa-ae1/pa_ae1_skeleton/README.md

 The search operation is executed by calling the `search` method on the user's search phrase.

-We first call `parse_line` on the search phrase, which we have established is O(n) where n is the characters in the phrase.
+We first call `parse_line` on the search phrase, which we have established is O(c).

 Then we loop over every file in the directory, and then loop over every word in the search phrase.
 For each word we perform some dictionary lookups and assignments, all O(1) operations.
 For each each file we then perform some more O(1) operations.
-This makes this whole loop take O(nk) time, where n is the number of words in the phrase and k is the number of files.
+This makes this whole loop take O(pk) time, where p is the number of words in the phrase, and k is the number of files.

 Now that we have our weights, we need to sort the files by the weights.
-We call Python's `sorted` method, which according to the [Python documentation](https://docs.python.org/3.10/howto/sorting.html) uses the [Timsort sorting algorithm](https://en.wikipedia.org/wiki/Timsort) which has O(nlog(n)) time, where n is the number of elements to be sorted, which is the number of files.
+We call Python's `sorted` method, which according to the [Python documentation](https://docs.python.org/3.10/howto/sorting.html) uses the [Timsort sorting algorithm](https://en.wikipedia.org/wiki/Timsort) which has O(klog(k)) time.
 Then we have to flip the order of the tuples.
-We loop over each file again, taking O(n) time.
+We loop over each file again, taking O(k) time.

-The overall time complexity of the searching operation is O(nlog(n)) time, where n is the number of files.
-The operation with the largest time complexity is the sorting of the results.
+The overall time complexity of the searching operation is O(klog(k)) time, as the operation with the most significant time complexity is the sorting of the results.

 ### Bruteforce Search Operation

 The steps involved in a bruteforce approach, where we haven't done the indexing beforehand, are:

 1. Read each file.
-This is an O(n) operation where n is the total characters across all files.
+This is an O(n) operation.
 2. Split and sanitize each word.
-This is an O(n) operation where n is the total characters across all files.
+This is an O(n) operation.
 3. Create the term frequency dictionary for each file.
-This is an O(w) operation where w is the number of words across all files.
+This is an O(wk) operation.
 4. Calculate the inverse document frequency by going through every files term frequency dictionary.
-This is an O(pk) operation where p is the words in the search phrase, and k is the number of files.
+This is an O(pk) operation.
 5. Calculate the weight for each document, using the term frequency and the inverse document frequency dictionaries, and document rank.
 This calculation is O(1) time, for each word in the search phrase, for each file.
 So it is a O(pk) operation.
 6. Then we sort by the weights.
 As established before, this is a O(klog(k)) operation when using Python's `.sorted()` method

 The most significant operations are first three steps, as number of characters/words will greatly exceed the number of words in a query or the number of files.
-With words being proportional to characters, we can say that overall this approach has O(n) time, where n is the number of characters across all files.
+With words being proportional to characters, we can say that overall this approach has O(n) time.

-This is much larger than the searching for the precalculated index, which has O(nlog(n)) where n is the number of files.
+This is much larger than the searching for the precalculated index, which has O(klog(k)).

 # B: Choice of Data Structures